 - provision of an annual gas safety certificate

-- ensuring all electrical appliances and furniture are kept in a safe condition
+- all electrical appliances and furniture being kept in safe condition

-- restrictions or prohibitions on the use or occupation of parts of the HMO
+- restrictions or prohibitions on the use or occupation of parts of the property

-- requirement to deal with any anti-social behaviour by person(s) occupying or visiting the HMO
+- requirement to deal with any anti-social behaviour by people occupying or visiting

-- requirements to ensure that fixed electrical installations, electrical appliances and fire detection systems are in working order and the relevant certificates are provided.
+- requirements to ensure the fixed electrical installations, electrical appliances and fire detection systems are in working order and the relevant certificates are provided

 Failure to licence an HMO or to permit a breach of the licence conditions will incur the following penalties: